Adamski443/jsontest/ReadMe.md

 The agresso_swagger_supp_portal.json is the file being built to specifically import the apis used by the Supplier Portal.
 So far imported all Objects apis into Azure APIM

+## IMPORTANT - Github caches raw content for 5 minutes so it can take up to 5 mins for a change to the file to show in Raw content.

 The raw content for the apim is:

 https://raw.githubusercontent.com/Adamski443/jsontest/main/agresso_swagger_supp_portal.json